kjkuan/bait/README.md

 Basically, you define an `assert()` function containing your check logic, and then you call `check` immediately after the functinon definition.
-The above example will result in a failed test case when it's run because the second assert check fails.
+The above example will run all three checks and result in a failed test case when because the second assert check fails.

 The advantage of defining your check in an `assert()` function like this is that you can put anything in it easily without messing with quotes.
 Plus, when a check